skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 14:35:52 MQT: stat/tasmota_6A24DE/RESULT = {"Timer4":{"Arm":1,"Mode":2,"Time":"00:20","Window":0,"Days":"1111111","Repeat":1,"Output":1,"Action":0}}
 ```

+## Runaway Protection

+The first runaway protection is the secondary timers 3 and 4.

+A secondary way to add a runaway protection was `pulsetime` with Tasmota commands but their was some certain conditions that would cause it to reset for long running power state (see here: https://github.com/arendst/Tasmota/issues/7810).
+Not ideal in our case.

+The third way is using NodeRed to trigger a power state off if receiving MQTT messages.
+This could be adapted to turn off timers when the weather is expected to rain.

+Using Graphana, I've prototyped using alerts as well.

 ## Extending to other Platforms (Optional)

 Using a simple flow in NodeRed, I've added support for a UI and Alexa control with tracking usage via Graphana.
 Using the MQTT message `tele/tasmota_YOURDEVICE/SENSOR` , the data is formatted and sent to a [local Graphana instance](https://grafana.com/tutorials/install-grafana-on-raspberry-pi/#3) on a Raspberry PI.